fatiando/verde/paper/paper.md

 techniques used in machine learning can be applied to griding problems as well.

 *Verde* is a Python library for gridding spatial data using different Green's functions.
-It differs from the radial basis functions provided in `scipy.interpolate` by providing an API inspired by scikit-learn [@pedregosa2011].
+It differs from the radial basis functions in `scipy.interpolate` by providing an API inspired by scikit-learn [@pedregosa2011].
 The *Verde* API should be familiar to scikit-learn users but is tweaked to work with spatial data, which has Cartesian or geographic coordinates and multiple data components instead of an `X` feature matrix and `y` label vector.
 The library also includes more specialized Green's functions [@sandwell2016], utilities for trend estimation and data decimation (which are often required prior to gridding [@smith1990]), and more.
-Some of these interpolation and data processing methods already exist in the Generic Mapping Tools (GMT) [@wessel2013a], a collection of command-line programs popular in the Earth Sciences.
+Some of these interpolation and data processing methods already exist in the Generic Mapping Tools (GMT) [@wessel2013a], a command-line program popular in the Earth Sciences.
 However, there are no model selection tools in GMT and it can be difficult to separate parts of the processing that are done internally by its modules. *Verde* is designed to be modular, easily extended, and integrated into the scientific Python ecosystem.
 It can be used to implement new interpolation methods by subclassing the `verde.base.BaseGridder` class, requiring only the implementation of the new Green's function.
 For example, it is currently being used to develop a method for interpolation of 3-component GPS data [@uieda2018].

 # Acknowledgements